 To reduce the regulatory burden on businesses, the Trump administration has discussed repealing or revising some of these laws, such as the Dodd-Frank Act, the Affordable Care Act, and various environmental regulations.
 Contact a legal or accounting professional for the latest information.

 Know When to Whistleblow!

-Your tax advisor can help you file a comprehensive whistleblower claim.
-Be prepared to provide a written narrative that includes a description of the amounts due and supporting documentation, such as the location of assets and copies of books and records, ledger sheets, receipts, bank records, contracts and emails.
-The IRS also wants to know how and when you learned about the information that forms the basis of the claim, as well as a complete description of your present or former relationship to the taxpayer you’re filing a claim against.
+If you happen to hear your boss, neighbor or anyone boast about underpaying their taxes, you may feel obligated to file a claim with the IRS Whistleblower Office.
+But before you do, you may want to seek advice from a tax advisor.
+Your tax advisor can help you file a comprehensive whistleblower claim, but you must be prepared to provide a written narrative that includes a description of the amounts due and supporting documentation.
+For example, you could provide the location of assets, copies of books or records, ledger sheets, receipts, bank records, contracts, and emails.
+The IRS also wants to know how and when you learned about the information that forms the basis of the claim, as well as your relationship to the taxpayer you’re filing a claim against.